JonasHarnau/apc/README.md

 _Source: Taylor and Ashe (1983)_

+## Known Issues

+* Index-ranges, such as _1955-1959_ in ``data_vector`` as output by ``Model().data_as_df()``
+are strings.
+Thus, sorting may yield unintuitive results for breaks in length of the range components.
+For example, sorting 1-3, 4-9, 10-11 yields the ordering 1-3, 10-11, 4-9.
+This results in mis-labeling of the coefficient names later on since those are taken from sorted indices.
+A possible, if ugly, fix could be to pad the ranges with zeros as needed.

 ## References

--   Clayton, D. and Schifflers, E. (1987) Models for temperoral variation in cancer rates.
+*   Clayton, D. and Schifflers, E. (1987) Models for temperoral variation in cancer rates.
 I: age-period and age-cohort models.
 Statistics in Medicine 6, 449-467.
--   Taylor, G.C., Ashe, F.R.
+*   Taylor, G.C., Ashe, F.R.
 (1983) Second moments of estimates of outstanding claims Journal of Econometrics 23, 37-61

  of RBNS and IBNR claims using claim amounts and claim counts ASTIN Bulletin 40, 871-887